5 Dec, 2025

 Read More: Will Robots Shape Work’s Future?
 Decoding the Future of Automation

-In this blog, we will explore the role of AI in robotics, the effects on working humans in the future, and how AI development may shape human life in ways hardly thought possible just a few decades ago.
+In this blog, we will explore the role of AI in robotics, the effects on working humans in the future, and how AI-powered robotics may shape human life and work in ways unimaginable just a few decades ago.

 We have passed the days when AI in robotics was a futuristic thought; it is here and present.
 AI robots are indeed performing complex tasks in many fields.
 These are a few examples of industries that adopt robots: manufacturing, logistics, healthcare, and even customer service.